openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C08_Quick_UIs.md

 </video>

- We now see that the sidebar is populated with a _settings_ and an _Approximate gaussian blur_ compartment, which contains parameters for the blur filter that we are using.
+ We now see that the sidebar is populated with a _settings_ and an _Approximate Gaussian blur_ compartment, which contains parameters for the blur filter that we are using.

  ## Compositor workflow